airline_alliances

 Headquarters: Fort Worth, Texas, USA

 Oneworld is the smallest global airline alliance.
 It was established in 1999 and is now headquartered in Fort Worth, Texas, USA.
 There were four founding carriers: American Airlines, British Airways, Cathay Pacific, and Qantas.
-At present, Oneworld consists of 13 airlines.
+At present, Oneworld consists of 14 airlines.
+The 15th, S7 Airlines, was suspended in 2022; Fiji Airways joined in 2024; Oman Air is set to become the 15th member in June 2025.

-Collectively, Oneworld offers flights to more than one hundred destinations in over 170 countries.
-According to the alliance’s official website, statistically, over 185 million people belong to Oneworld member airline loyalty programs.
+Collectively, Oneworld offers flights to more than nine hundred destinations in over 170 countries.

 Corporate travel program for large businesses